doctrine/orm/docs/en/reference/events.rst

 events during the life-time of their registered entities.

--  ``loadClassMetadata`` - The ``loadClassMetadata`` event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
-This event is not a lifecycle callback.
 -  ``onClassMetadataNotFound`` - Loading class metadata for a particular requested class name failed.
 Manipulating the given event args instance allows providing fallback metadata even when no actual metadata exists